 Of course, we met plenty of awesome people along the way and even bumped into a few new friends at several different points.
 That being said, it was really just the two of us most of the time.
 Obviously, we could have been more social had we stayed in hostels, but as I’ve already explained that just didn’t make sense most of the time because of our jobs.

 In conclusion, we’re both glad we did what we did and we wouldn’t really change much about our trip.
-We were thrilled to finally have location independent jobs and take them out on the road with us.
+We were thrilled to finally have location-independent jobs and take them out on the road with us.
 Being able to travel extensively throughout the continent and check a ton of bucket-list items off was an amazing experience, regardless of how tough it was at times.

 After that huge trip, we had to settle down for a bit.
 That’s why we moved back to beautiful Puerto Vallarta for six months.
 It’s been nice having more of a routine, getting comfortable in a place, and finally making some friends.
 Of course, being the perpetual travelers that we are, those itchy feet flare up again.

 We’ll be hitting the road again in January after spending the holidays at home.
-This next trip won’t be quite as long (probably 4 months instead of 7), and we won’t have so much “must-do” experiences on our list.
+This next trip won’t be quite as long (probably 4 months instead of 7), and we won’t have so many “must-do” experiences on our list.

 It’s amazing that we can do what we do.
 A few years ago, we would have found it hard to believe that I’d soon be able to keep my job teaching English in China but bring it around the world with us.
 We’re thrilled to be living the digital nomad life, even with all of the ups and downs it entails.
 It sure beats sitting in a cube for 40 hours a week!